-The major environment challenges faced by Indian agriculture include how to conserve our basic agricultural assets such as land, water & biodiversity and how to make agriculture sustainable?
+The major environmental challenges faced by Indian agriculture include, how to conserve our basic agricultural assets such as land, water, and biodiversity and how to make agriculture sustainable?
 Farming is sensitive to short term and long term climate changes.
 Both of these kinds of changes affect farming directly (due to change in temperature, precipitation and/or CO2 levels) and indirectly (through changes in soil, distribution and frequency of infestation by pests, insects, diseases or weeds).
 These environmental issues have already affected many crops in India.
-To handle these challenges, attention need to be paid on soil, irrigation water, nutrients, crops and their management practices so as to sustain the productivity and to ensure food and environmental security of the country.
+To handle these challenges, attention needs to be paid to soil, irrigation water, nutrients, crops and their management practices, to sustain the productivity and to ensure food and environmental security to the country.

-Dhanuka Agritech Limited is regularly working on these issues and generating awareness amongst the farming community.
-We are continuously encouraging best agricultural practices including use of modern technologies, judicious use of fertilizer and green manure as per the soil test report for better soil health, insuring the crop and produce, use of hybrid seeds, judicious use of agro chemicals, saving water in agriculture through use of drip and sprinkler irrigation technique etc. We are also educating farmers not to burn crop residue/stubble in their fields that pollutes the environment.
+Dhanuka Agritech limited is working on these issues and spreading information amongst farmers.
+Dhanuka Agritech is regularly encouraging good agricultural practices such as use of modern technologies, optimum use of fertilizers and green manure according to soil test report for better soil health, crop insurance, use of hybrid seeds, judicious use of agrochemicals, saving water in agriculture through use of drip irrigation and sprinkler irrigation technique etc. Dhanuka is also educating farmers not to burn crop residue in field.

-Dhanuka Agritech Limited with its aspiration of “Transforming India through Agriculture” highlights the company’s mission statement DKKNT (Dhanuka Kheti Ki Nai Takneek, Har kisan ke khushiyali ke liye) which is focused on providing end-to-end farming solutions through training and educating farmers.
-We intend to minimize crop losses from Indian farmlands and improve yield and quality of produce.
-We have been distributing safety spraying kits to farmers for personal protection & hygiene.
-The company encourages good agricultural practices during routine Farmer Meetings and other seminars.
+Dhanuka Agritech Limited under its aspiration “Transforming India through Agriculture” is highlighting their approach of DKKNT (Dhanuka Kheti Ki Nai Takneek), which is focused on providing end-to-end farming solutions through training and educating farmers.
+Under this approach, the company aims to minimize the crop losses and improve crop yield.
+Dhanuka Agritech is also distributing safety kits to farmers for personal protection and encourage good agricultural practices during their farmers meetings and other programs.

-Dhanuka Agritech Limited has been involved in a number of community welfare programs under its CSR initiatives to assist in the sustainable development of society.
+Dhanuka Agritech Limited (DAL) has been involved in number of community welfare programs under its CSR initiatives to assist in the sustainable development of society.
 It strives to actively contribute to the social and economic development of the society in which it operates by laying special emphasis on promoting education, eradication of hunger, poverty and mal-nutrition, conservation of water, deployment of water for agriculture and human use.
-All projects are planned in a participatory manner with the local community and gauging their basic needs.
-Presently, Dhanuka undertakes CSR activities that aim at improving the lives of the agricultural and rural community holistically.
-In the recent past, development projects in Delhi, Rajasthan (Ratangarh, Udaipur and Jaipur), Jammu & Kashmir, Uttar Pradesh (Mathura and Vrindavan) Tamil Nadu (Coimbatore) and other areas across India have benefitted huge number of farmers, senior citizens, children, differently abled person and the rural community in entirety.Download full report
+All projects are planned in a participatory manner with the local community by gauging their basic needs.
+Presently, DAL undertakes CSR activities that aims at improving the lives of the agricultural and rural community holistically.
+In the last financial year, Company’s development projects in Delhi, Rajasthan (Ratangarh, Udaipur and Jaipur), Jammu & Kashmir, Uttar Pradesh (Mathura and Vrindavan) Tamil Nadu (Coimbatore) and other areas across India have benefitted farmers, senior citizens, children, differently abled people and rural community.Download full report

-It was nearly a decade ago in 2010 when we recognized the impending scarcity of water, we came up with a massive campaign "Gaon Ka Pani Gaon Mein Aur Khet Ka Pani Khet Mein…Surakshit karein" to create mass awareness about conservation and judicious use of water.
-Today, Dhanuka is extremely happy to note that their vision has been successfully aligned with Government of India’s agenda regarding water conservation for irrigation.
-The Government of India recognizes the importance of Water Conservation, Micro-irrigation, Watershed Development and ‘Pradhan Mantri Krishi Sinchai Yojana’; enhanced water efficiency through `Per Drop More Crop’ initiative.
+It was nearly a decade ago recognizing the impending scarcity of water, Dhanuka Agritech Ltd came up with a massive campaign "Gaon Ka Pani Gaon Mein, Aur Khet Ka Pani Khet Mein" to create mass awareness about conservation and judicious use of water.
+The Company is extremely happy to note that organization’s vision has been beautifully aligned with Government of India’s agenda regarding water conservation for irrigation.
+The Government of India recognizes the importance of Water Conservation, Micro-irrigation, Watershed Development and ‘Pradhan Mantri Krishi Sinchai Yojana’; enhanced water efficiency through `Per Drop More Crop’.